2020 UOG Conference on Island Sustainability

 Members of the Local2030 Islands Network will convene during the conference to discuss solutions and a collective agenda to achieve a sustainable global future.

-Together with strategic partners, the Local2030 Islands Network and Global Island Partnership (GLISPA), the 11th University of Guam Conference on Island Sustainability aims to gather representatives from at least 20 islands in 2020 to share progress, innovations, and strategies to collectively move toward a sustainable global future.
+Together with strategic partners, the Local2030 Islands Network and Global Island Partnership (GLISPA), CIS2020 aims to gather island representatives to share progress, innovations, and strategies to collectively move toward a sustainable global future.
 Sustainability leaders from around the globe are also invited to share innovations and partnership opportunities that will contribute to island sustainability.

 Island Sustainability ensures that the needs of the current generation are met without compromising the ability of future generations to meet their needs.
 The University of Guam Center for Island Sustainability was established in 2009 to lead and support the transition of our island region toward a sustainable future.
 CIS has since become a focal institute in our region for conducting sustainability-related research and community outreach, in cooperation and coordination with other appropriate government agencies, non-governmental organizations, and community groups to help meet island needs in the broader areas of environment, economy, society, and education.